bdWhistmore/NSM-Engineering/markdown.md

 ---

-Push the created certificate from the repo to all the containers
+Push the created certificate from the local repository to all the containers

 ---